-Waterbury Lake / Cigar Lake
+Cigar Lake

-Unless otherwise indicated, the scientific and technical information herein regarding Waterbury Lake / Cigar Lake has been derived from the technical report titled "Cigar Lake Operation, Northern Saskatchewan, Canada, National Instrument 43-101 Technical Report", with an effective date of December 31, 2015 (the "Cigar Lake Technical Report"), prepared for Cameco, the Cameco 2022 AIF and Cameco's other public disclosures, copies of which are available under Cameco's profile on SEDAR.
+Unless otherwise indicated, the scientific and technical information herein regarding Cigar Lake has been derived from the Cigar Lake Technical Report, the Cameco 2023 AIF and Cameco's other public disclosures, copies of which are available under Cameco's profile on SEDAR+.

-The Cigar Lake Royalty is a sliding scale 10% to 20% NPI on a 3.75% share of overall uranium production, derived from Orano's current 40.453% production interest in the Waterbury Lake / Cigar Lake project lands.
+The Cigar Lake Royalty is a sliding scale 10% to 20% NPI on a 3.75% share of overall uranium production, derived from Orano's current 40.453% production interest in the Cigar Lake project lands.
 The royalty payor is Orano.